 Now in his 30s, released from prison and struggling with his own sets of challenges, Michael said he was ready to seek a better future for himself and, more importantly, make his mother proud.
 So, when he met with a representative from UEI College who said the school would be willing to give him a chance to turn his life around, he was inspired by his mother’s example to enroll in the Medical Assistant program in Encino.

-With help, encouragement and support from his instructors as well as fellow classmates, Michael completed his classes as a model student, earned his high school diploma, graduated from the Medical Assistant program, and accepted a position at the urgent care center where he finished his externship.
+With help, encouragement and support from his instructors as well as fellow classmates, Michael completed his classes as a model student, graduated from the Medical Assistant program, and accepted a position at the urgent care center where he finished his externship.

 And, despite his desire to no longer make his mother cry, this time the tears flowed for a different reason.

 “The only time I ever seen my mom cry from happiness was when I got out of prison, and it was a short little cry like, ‘I’m glad you’re home,’” Michael said.
-“But, when I brought home my certificate and my high school diploma, it broke her down.
+“But, when I brought home my certificate, it broke her down.
 She literally fell to her knees and she cried, she was so happy.”